thingsdb/ThingsDocs/v1/content/data-types/wtype/_index.md

 {{% notice note %}}

-When ThingsDB wraps a normal thing with a Type, each property must be compared to the definition of that Type to determine if it comes in the end result.
-However, if the source is an instance of Type, ThingsDB only needs to do this once and can use an internal cache for every other transition from that Type to Type.
+When ThingsDB wraps a thing with a Type, each property must be compared to the definition of that Type to determine if it comes in the end result.
+However, if the source is *typed* thing, ThingsDB only needs to do this once and can use an internal cache for every other transition from that Type to Type.

 {{% /notice %}}